Solution4Future/crypto-allauth/README.md

 [![Build Status](https://travis-ci.org/Solution4Future/crypto-allauth.svg?branch=master)](https://travis-ci.org/Solution4Future/crypto-allauth)

-(DISCLAMER!
+(DISCLAIMER!
 This software is early alpha and doesn't have tests yet so you are using it on your own)

 Crypto-allauth is a library that adds support for some advanced login methods.
 It was first drafted at the TREZOR 2 Hackathon in Prague.